vuicoin-project/vuicash-bitcore/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/yody-project/qtum/tags) are created regularly to indicate new official, stable release versions of VuiCash.
+[Tags](https://github.com/yody-project/vuicash/tags) are created regularly to indicate new official, stable release versions of VuiCash.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC can be found on Freenode at #qtum-dev.
+Developer IRC can be found on Freenode at #vuicash-dev.

 Testing
 -------